cellsinterlinked/TableTopUI/README.md

 <h3 align="center">Tabletop Assistant</h3>

   <p align="center">
     Tabletop Assistant is a project built to help people play Deungeons and Dragons remotely.
 In  it's current state it is to be used in tandem with  some kind of group voice communication such as Discord, Skype, or Zoom.
-This functionality is not provided by Tabletop Assistant.
     <br />
     <a href="https://tabletopassistant.netlify.app">View Demo</a>
   </p>